mashhood1991/AI_DL_ML/README.md

-# This repository contains elementary projects on ML and DL
+This repository contains follwoing topics on Machine Learning and Deep Learning:
+1. BasicMachineLearningNotebooks
+2. SimpliLearnJupyterNotebooks
+3. KaggleCompetitionsNotebooks